-3. Attaching the Caster Brakes to the Caster Assemblies

-Refer to Adjustable-Height Rolling A-Frame Assembly Drawing for Steps A Through J a) If you ordered pneumatic or dual-pneumatic casters, your casters ship with their caster brakes already attached.
-If you ordered polyurethane casters, follow steps b through j to attach the caster brakes.
-Refer to the caster brake assembly drawing below throughout the assembly process.
+3. Attaching the Caster Wheel Brakes to the Caster Assemblies a) If you ordered pneumatic or dual-pneumatic casters, your casters ship with their caster wheel brakes already attached.
+If you ordered polyurethane casters, follow steps b through j to attach the caster wheel brakes.
+Refer to the caster wheel brake assembly drawing below throughout the assembly process.